Evref-BL/Sonarqube-Pharo-API/README.md

 ### Client

-To start using the API, you need to create a client instance with your Soanrqube host and a pivate token for authentication.
+To start using the API, you need to create a client instance with your Sonarqube host and a pivate token for authentication.
 Here’s an example:

 ```st
 sonarApi := SonarqubeApi new host: '<your sonarqube domain>.com';